brightonc12/birdie-test/README.md

 ## Context

-At Birdie, our app allows care givers to record observations of older adults receiving care, we name them **care recipients**.
+At Birdie, our index allows care givers to record observations of older adults receiving care, we name them **care recipients**.

 These could be anything from the recording of their mood (happy, sad, bored, confused) to what they drank today (1 pint of water).